StyleT/stdout-mq/README.md

     where `protocol`, `path` and `fragment` will be specific for each type of broker

 ## Queues configuration
-queue configuration has a priority in defining behaviour for pino-mq; if more than one is specified, configuration will take this precedence:
+queue configuration has a priority in defining behaviour for stdout-mq; if more than one is specified, configuration will take this precedence:

 1. `queue` all messages will be sent on this queue
 2. `queuePattern` all messages will be sent on queue based on their message level; corespondig queue will be `<queuePattern><messageLevel>`:
     * ex:
         ```
-        queuePattern: 'pino-mq-
+        queuePattern: 'stdout-mq-
         ```
         message:
         ```
         {"pid":25793,"hostname":"localhost.localdomain","level":50,"time":1503252634289,"msg":"msg3","v":1}
         ```
-        will be routed to `pino-mq-50` queue;
+        will be routed to `stdout-mq-50` queue;
 3. `queueMap` option allows you to specify specific queues based on their message level:
     ```
     queueMap: {
-      default: 'pino-mq-default',
+      default: 'stdout-mq-default',
       '30': 'infoMessages',
       '40': 'warnMessages',
       '50': 'errorMessages',